kriswallsmith/assetic/README.md

 would need to be run each time assets are changed so that changes are reflected on the web.

-Note: The Twig setup below is extremely simplfiied.
+Note: The Twig setup below is extremely simplified.
 Consult the [Twig API Documentation][4] for more detail.

 ``` php
 <?php